-In my 8+ years as an executive assistant, I spent most of my time in the weeds.
-Yes, it was my job to stay in and sort through those weeds.
-But as I take an honest look at my time in that role, I realize I missed out on a lot.
-I spent little to no time helping other assistants, honing my skills, or working on creative ways to do more in less time.
-I was too busy being busy.
+In my 12+ years as an executive assistant, I’ve spent plenty of time in the weeds.
+Yes, it’s my job to stay in and sort through those weeds.
+But as I take an honest look at my time as an EA, I see I often miss out on a lot.
+I don’t spend enough time helping other assistants, honing my skills, or working on creative ways to do more in less time.
+I’m often too busy being busy.

-Sure, I got a lot of work done (you can ask my former boss and co-workers if you don’t believe me).
-But I wonder how much more effective I would have been if I’d spent more time learning, leading, and growing — instead of just getting stuff done.
+Sure, I get a lot of work done.
+But I’ve found I’m more effective when I spend time learning, leading, and growing — instead of just getting stuff done.